programus/pebble-watchface-11weeks/README.md

-# pebble-watchface-months
+# pebble-watchface-11weeks
-A Watchface which display calendar of months
+A Watchface which display calendar of 11 weeks